 On a beautiful winter morning, just like today, everything in the world changed.

-In the “assembly room” you are able to get a good view of the Arizona through 21 windows and an opening in the floor.
+In the “assembly room,” you are able to get a good view of the USS Arizona through 21 windows and an opening in the floor.

 The oil sheen that develops from the leaching oil still inside is called “the tears of the Arizona.”

 In spite of the obvious pollution around the ship, there still thrives some life.
 The twisted metal, a result of death and destruction, has taken on new life as a reef for fish.

 Like any historic site, you’ll have a more enriching experience the more you know about it beforehand.
 This is the type of place that deserves your attention even before you visit.
-You don’t want to be staring at a guidebook here; I would suggest reflection on the events and the lives lost.
+You don’t want to be staring at a guidebook here; I would suggest a reflection on the events and the lives lost.
 While all areas of the site are well-suited for this reflection, the shrine was built expressly for this purpose.

 Here, you learn the names of the deceased—and get an idea of the scope of casualties suffered that day.

-The 334 survivors of the Arizona are allowed to be interred with their shipmates when they pass, should they so desire.
+The 334 survivors of the USS Arizona are allowed to be interred with their shipmates when they pass, should they so desire.
 Their urns are added to the ship in turret number four by U.S. Navy divers.
-The service includes a committal service, interment, rifle salute, TAPS, flag presentation, and plaque presentation.
+The service includes a committal service, interment, rifle salute, Taps, flag presentation, and plaque presentation.

 Pearl Harbor remains an active military base, Headquarters of the Pacific Fleet.
 Whenever military ships enter or leave the harbor, sailors “man the rails” meaning they line up on the ship’s deck facing the memorial and salute.

 The harbor is not only the home of the USS Arizona Memorial but also the Battleship Missouri.
 These two historic sites mark the beginning and the end of World War II combat for the United States.
 These sites are the most popular destinations on Oahu (two million people annually), so be prepared for crowds.